-“You think back to when you were kids and what you could do,” says Vin Riley.
+“You think back to when you were kids and what you could do,” said Vin Riley.

 “I used to love sport at school – cross country running was my favourite – so coming here is great.”

 Vin goes to the weekly Sporting Memories group that meets at Northallerton Library in Yorkshire, with his wife Chris.

 He is one of the scores of people aged 50 and over across the country that is living with dementia.

 Sporting Memories is one of the projects we funded that supports older people living with dementia, depression and loneliness.